contentful/contentful.js/README.md

 ### Your first request

-The following code snippet is the most basic one you can use to get some content from Contentful with this SDK:
+The following code snippet is the most basic one you can use to get some content from Contentful with this library:

 ```js
 const contentful = require("contentful");